What happened at Bournemouth beach? Everything we know about incident

 Bournemouth, a popular seaside town on England’s south coast, is popular with locals and tourists during the summer months.

-Average temperatures in and around the pier area are 12.4C for the month of June and can exceed 16 in September, according to the surf-forecast website.
+Average temperatures in and around the pier area of the sea are 12.4C for the month of June and can exceed 16 in September, according to the surf-forecast website.

 The website says the area tends to receive a mix of “groundswells” and “windswells”, with surfers warned to “watch out for rips and crowds.